InformaticsMatters/docker-rdkit/README.md

 * `Release_2017_09_2` - build from RDKit Release_2017_09_2 branch.
 These are not working correctly yet and may be dropped.
 * `Release_2018_03` - build from RDKit Release_2018_03 branch and occasionally rebuilt as the code gets updated.
 Images have tag of `Release_2018_03`.
 * `Release_2018_03_1` - build from RDKit Release_2018_03_1 release tag.
 These images should never change [1].
 Images have tag of `Release_2018_03_1` [2].
 * `Release_2018_03_2` - build from RDKit Release_2018_03_2 release tag.
-These images should never change [1).
+These images should never change [1].
 Images have tag of `Release_2018_03_2`.

 [1] Where we say that the images should never change what we really mean in that the RDKit content should never change.
-We may rebuild these images occasionally when we find further improvements, and the underlying Centos/Debian packages may be updated, but the RDKit code whould be exactly the same.
+We may rebuild these images occasionally when we find further improvements, and the underlying Centos/Debian packages may be updated, but the RDKit code should be exactly the same.

 [2] These images were originally tagged as `Release_2018_03_01` (2 digits as the final number).
 For better consistency with the RDKit GitHub tag names we switched to using a single digit format.
 Tags with two digits are also present for backward compatibility and point to the equivalent single digit image.
+Please use the signle digit format.

 GitHub repo for RDKit is [here](https://github.com/rdkit/rdkit).
 GitHub repo for this project is [here](https://github.com/InformaticsMatters/docker-rdkit)